UnivaCorporation/urb-k8s/README.md

 # Run URB in the development environment

-URB project includes _Localhost_ implementation of the Scheduler Adapter Interface in source/python/urb/adapters/localhost_adapter.py which runs Mesos tasks on local host as a simple example of custom scheduler implementation.
+URB project includes _localhost_ implementation of the Scheduler Adapter Interface in source/python/urb/adapters/localhost_adapter.py which runs Mesos tasks on local host as a simple example of custom scheduler implementation.

 Assuming that URB build (`make`) succeeded following commands will start redis server and URB service: